traject/traject/README.md

 ## Installation

-Traject runs under jruby 1.7.x, MRI ruby (1.9 through 2.2), or probably any ruby platform.
+Traject runs under jruby (1.7.x or higher), MRI ruby (1.9.3 or higher), or probably any other ruby platform.

 **Traject runs much faster on JRuby** where it can use multi-core parallelism, and the Java Marc4J marc reader.
 If performance is a concern, you should run traject on JRuby.